Lena Dunham: Controversies

-In her book Not That Kind of Girl: A Young Woman Tells You What She's "Learned", Dunham wrote about being sexually assaulted by an Oberlin College classmate, which resulted in controversy regarding the accuracy of her account and a case of mistaken identity when a former Oberlin College student named Barry (the pseudonym used for Dunham's alleged attacker in her book) sought legal advice to ensure people did not associate him with the content.
-In the book, Dunham describes "Barry" as a man who wore cowboy boots, sported a mustache, hosted a radio show, worked at a campus library, and graduated from Oberlin in 2005; this description was characterized by the attorney of Dunham's former classmate, Aaron Minc, as detailed enough to point towards his client.
-Dunham later apologized for the confusion and Random House reprinted the book with a disclaimer, releasing a statement saying: "Random House, on our own behalf and on behalf of our author, regrets the confusion."

-Other passages in the book recounting interactions of a sexual nature, starting when she was seven years old, with her then one-year-old sibling Cyrus (then called Grace) also attracted significant controversy, and prompted numerous editorials about children's sexuality and personal boundaries.

 In September 2016, Dunham criticized NFL player Odell Beckham Jr. for his interactions with her at the Met Gala.
-Dunham said, "I was sitting next to Odell Beckham Jr., and it was so amazing because it was like he looked at me and he determined I was not the shape of a woman by his standards.
+Dunham said: "I was sitting next to Odell Beckham Jr., and it was so amazing because it was like he looked at me and he determined I was not the shape of a woman by his standards.
 He was like, 'That's a marshmallow.
 That's a child.
 That's a dog.'
 It wasn't mean — he just seemed confused.
 The vibe was very much like, 'Do I want to f--- it?
 Is it wearing a ... yep, it's wearing a tuxedo.
 I'm going to go back to my cell phone."
 She added, "It was like we were forced to be together, and he literally was scrolling Instagram rather than have to look at a woman in a bow tie.
 I was like, 'This should be called the Metropolitan Museum of Getting Rejected by Athletes'."
-Dunham was criticized for her comments, which some considered to be an example of white entitlement.The Way Lena Dunham Talks About Black Men Is Peak White Entitlement | HuffPost She later apologized for her characterization of his interactions and thoughts.
+Dunham was criticized for her comments, which some considered to be an example of "white entitlement".
+She later apologized for her characterization of his interactions and thoughts.